knoduibip/Eggie.py/README.md

 * *python-dotenv*
 * *pyyaml*
 * *pytube*
-4. Get your discord bots token and input it in the right place in the ".env" file
+4. Get your discord accounts ID, as well as your discord bots token and input them in the right places in the ".env" file.

 # Running the bot